DebugZero0/MERN-Cohort-2.0/01_HTML_CSS/iPhone clone/README.md

 # iPhone Clone

-A clone of the Apple iPhone landing page built using HTML and CSS.
+<p>A clone of the Apple iPhone landing page built </p>
+Languages used: HTML and CSS.

 [Live demo](https://cohort-2-0-self.vercel.app/)